 That’s why companies that value skilled writers and use their expertise to develop documentation are bound to grow and move forward.

-Elizabeth says that “technical writing involves a lot of thought about human thinking and behavior, as well as an understanding of adult learning techniques,” to ensure that the technical content is effective and digestible.
+Elizabeth says that “technical writing involves a lot of thought about human thinking and behavior, as well as an understanding of adult learning techniques,” to ensure that the technical content is compelling and digestible.
 “I don’t think AI is capable of replicating those skills yet.”

 11. Jeanette DePatie, Senior Technical Writer